stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 #### B) Competitors sorted by Valuation

 &nbsp;

 Nvidia is first!
 The biggest whale out there.
-Guess who should we compare it with?
+Guess who you should compare it with?

 &nbsp;

-Hint: (another big whale)

-&nbsp;

 ![](/assets/blog/nvidia/nvidia_competition_4.png)

 &nbsp;

-TSM: Taiwan Semiconductor!
+Hint: (the second one)

 &nbsp;